-What is a "stock market timing system" ?
 The goal of every stock market timing system is to calculate and indicate when "the market" is going up, down, or sideways.
 Market timing vendors instruct their members when to buy, sell, or short, but not what equities to trade.
 They attempt stock market prediction based on stock market trends.
 Most market timing systems recommend using their services with Index Exchange Traded Funds(ETFs), like the S&P500 ETF (SPY), mainly because they are less volatile and more predictable than individual stocks.

 On the other hand, these people are "wrong" in saying that stock market timing can't be done successfully because several stock market timing software companies have developed timing models that are 65-70% accurate (and that is tons better than "going it alone").
 MIPS is one of the best of these stock market timing companies, and MIPS3 is the #1 Ranked model on TimerTrac.com since 2007!

-What is an ETF (or an Index ETF) ?
 An ETF is a mutual fund that trades like a stock.
 ETFs are relatively new instruments.
 (They have been around 20 years, but not 150 years like individual stocks.)
 Before ETFs, mutual funds only traded at the end of the trading day (with the purchase price being the closing price of the fund).
 ETFs actually trade all day on the major exchanges like a stock, hence the name Exchange Traded Funds (or ETFs).
 Many ETFs mimic the major indices (the Dow, the S&P 500, the Russell 2000, etc.) and are referred to as Index Funds.
 ETFs became instantly popular because, to spread their risk, investors could trade hundreds of stocks with one purchase (like the 500 stocks in the S&P 500).

-What is a MIPS "Model"?
-MIPS offers 4 trading "models", all with different trading fequencies.
-MIPS3/MF and MIPS4/MF+ are for medium-frequency traders (12-16 trades/year); MIPS2/LF is for low-frequency traders (5-6 trades/year); and MIPS1/VLF is for very-low-frequency traders (on average, about 1 trade every year).
+MIPS offers 5 trading "models", all with different trading frequencies.
+MIPS/Nitro is our best model and it cost a little more.
+We recommend MIPS/Nitro for investors trading a total of $20,000 or more.
+MIPS/Nitro, MIPS3 and MIPS4 are for medium-frequency traders (12-16 trades/year); MIPS2/LF is for low-frequency traders (5-6 trades/year); and MIPS1/VLF is for very-low-frequency traders (on average, about 1 trade every year).
 See a complete explanation in the Services section.
-(PS - MIPS is not for "day traders" that want to trade 5-10 times/week or hundred's of times/year.)
+(PS - MIPS is not for "day traders" that want to trade 10-20 times/week or hundred's of times/year.)

 (1) which MIPS trading model to use,

-(2) which trading strategy to use (buy/sell or buy/cash or
+(2) which trading strategy to use (Long/Short or Long/Cash),

-Why is MIPS different ?
 For one thing, MIPS was developed totally in-house and produces astonishing results with a relatively small number of trades (i.e., better results with 1/4th as many trades as some of our competitors).
 An important element in MIPS' performance is that the mathematical algorithms that we developed are augmented by several "common sense" algorithms that largely limit mistakes and cut our losses.
 These two seemingly different concepts work together to produce better results for our members than those from competitive vendors (e.g., like less "whipsawing" and much larger gains on winning trades than losses on losing trades).